winningproduct/learn-portal/content/3-immerse/07-product-market-fit-validation.md

 ---
 title: "Product Market Fit Validation"
 metaTitle: "Product Market Fit Validation"
-metaDescription: "Finding product-market fit means that a startup or a business found the way to add value to a set of customers and is now ready to scale, to grow.
-It further means the business has found a set of customers that resonate with their product."
+metaDescription: "Finding product-market fit means that a business has found a way to serve their customers with more value additions and it also has found a set of customers that resonate with their product."

 metaTags:
   - Immerse